karicodes/100daysofcode/log.md

 **Today's Progress**: Today did some react-map-gl research/revision.

 **Thoughts:** I can't get my map to render on the page - will have to look into the map token tomorrow.
 Was refreshing going back to my old project feeling like I understand a lot of the concepts a bit more.

+### Day 24: May 20, 2020

+**Today's Progress**: Today I attended a TS talk.

+**Thoughts:** The talk was a bit too advanced for me but I was able to understand and recognise some of the concepts they touched on.